Data Structure¶

 29 |

-Each building has its own unique index, while more buildings
+Each building has its own unique index, while more buildings share the

-blocks_gdf each feature would have its own unique index used
+feature would have its own unique index used as a reference for

-as a reference for buildings_gdf.
-In principle, elements on the
+buildings_gdf.
+In principle, elements on the smaller scale contain index

-have building index.
+index.

-Momepy can link certain types of elements together
+Momepy can link certain types of elements together.

-Spatial graphs#
+Spatial Graphs¶

 Unique indices are also used as an index within spatial graphs.
-Thanks to this, spatial graphs generated on morphological tessellation (like Queen contiguity) can be directly used on buildings and vice versa.
+Thanks to this, spatial graphs generated on morphological tessellation, like Queen contiguity, can be directly used on buildings and vice versa.
 Detailed information on using spatial weights within momepy will be discussed later.